Pan Am: Oceania

+South America

 Record-setting flights

 At the outbreak of the war in the Pacific in December 1941, the Pacific Clipper was en route to New Zealand from San Francisco.
 Rather than risk flying back to Honolulu and being shot down by Japanese fighters, it was directed to fly west to New York.
-Starting on December 8, 1941, at Auckland, New Zealand, the Pacific Clipper covered over 31,500 miles (50,694 km) via such exotic locales as Surabaya, Karachi, Bahrain, Khartoum and Leopoldville.
+Starting on December 8, 1941, at Auckland, New Zealand, the Pacific Clipper covered over 31,500 miles (50,694 km), with stops including Surabaya, Karachi, Bahrain, Khartoum and Leopoldville.
 The Pacific Clipper landed at Pan American's LaGuardia Field seaplane base at 7:12 on the morning of January 6, 1942, completing the first commercial plane flight to circumnavigate the world.

 During the mid-1970s, Pan Am set two round-the-world records.
 Liberty Bell Express, a Boeing 747SP-21 named Clipper Liberty Bell, broke the commercial round-the-world record set by a Flying Tiger Line Boeing 707 with a new record of 46 hours, 50 seconds.
 The flight left New York-JFK on May 1, 1976, and returned on May 3.
 The flight stopped only in New Delhi and Tokyo, where a strike among the airport workers delayed it two hours.
 The flight beat the Flying Tiger Line's record by 16 hours 24 minutes.

-In 1977, to commemorate its 50th birthday, Pan Am organized Flight 50, a round-the-world flight from San Francisco to San Francisco, this time over the North Pole and the South Pole with stops in London Heathrow, Cape Town Airport and Auckland Airport.
+In 1977, to commemorate its 50th birthday, Pan Am organized Flight 50, a round-the-world flight from San Francisco to San Francisco, this time over the North Pole and the South Pole with stops in London Heathrow, Cape Town and Auckland.
 747SP-21 Clipper New Horizons was the former Liberty Bell, making the plane the only one to go around the globe over the Equator and the poles.
 The flight made it in 54 hours, 7 minutes, and 12 seconds, creating seven new world records certified by the FAI.
 Captain Walter H. Mullikin, who commanded this flight, also commanded the Liberty Bell Express flight.